Economic liberalization in the post–World War II era: Scandinavia

-Denmark has ranked as the world's 11th "most free" economy, of 162 countries, in an index created by The Wall Street Journal and Heritage Foundation, the Index of Economic Freedom 2008, while keeping at the same time a huge public sector (58.4% of GDP), the highest tax burden among developed countries (48.2% of GDP) and an extremely dense social security net (Flexicurity).
+Denmark has ranked as the world's 11th "most free" economy, of 162 countries, in an index created by The Wall Street Journal and The Heritage Foundation, the Index of Economic Freedom 2008, while keeping at the same time a huge public sector (58.4% of GDP), the highest tax burden among developed countries (48.2% of GDP) and an extremely dense social security net (Flexicurity).

 In Sweden, Carl Bildt's government program was one of liberalizing the Swedish economy, privatizing public services and making the country a member of the European Union.
 Carl Bildt signed the accession treaty at the European Union summit of Corfu, Greece on 23 June 1994.
 Economic changes were enacted, such as voucher schools, liberalized markets for telecommunications and energy as well as the privatization of publicly owned companies.
 The Bildt government made it possible for counties to privatize health care (although few did), contributing to liberalizing the Swedish economy.
 Privatization of state owned companies and deregulation of business were also carried out by the following social democratic governments.

 Iceland began implementing neoliberal economic policies beginning in the late 1980s.
 As measured by the Economic Freedom of the World, it had the 53rd "freest economy" in 1975 and it was one of the poorest countries in Europe.
 In 2004, it had the 9th freest economy and it was one of the richest.
 However, by 2009, the country was facing severe financial problems, a consequence that a number of observers have attributed to Iceland's extensive deregulation.